SeuntjensLab/Easy_HCR/README.md

 These will be automatically installed if you follow the installation guide below

 # Installation
-Depending on your needs, to fully automate the process you need to install blast on your local computer.
+Depending on your needs, to fully automate the process you need to install BLAST on your local computer.
 Download the windows 64x file: ncbi-blast-2.12.0+-win64.exe
 https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 We recommend installing all the required dependencies through [Miniconda](https://docs.conda.io/en/latest/miniconda.html), allowing the script to run inside a dedicated environment without interfering or causing conflicts with the host computer.